 Dishing up untouched natural beauty that just wont quit, the Jarbidge Wilderness area was designated as Nevada’s first wilderness area in 1964 but has slowly expanded throughout the years.
 Today, the area encompasses Jarbidge and Emerald Lakes, as well as the headwaters of both the Marys and Jarbidge Rivers, and the Salmon Falls Creek.
 Pay particular attention when traversing areas with aspen groves, as visitors are likely to spot arborglyphs, or tree carvings left by Basque sheepherders many years ago.
 And, depending on the time of year, an unimaginable 60 varieties of wildflowers can be spotted in this vast wilderness area.

-Outdoor adventure in this neck of the woods is truly never-ending, with enough world class hiking, fishing and hunting to keep you amused forever.
+Outdoor adventure in this neck of the woods is truly never-ending, with enough world class hiking, fishing and hunting to keep you amused for what feels like an eternity.
 Visitors will be surprised with the area’s rugged peaks, eight of which tower above 10,000 feet.
 Perhaps one of the most popular cross-country routes is Matterhorn Peak, a difficult but rewarding 12-mile loop that offers unmatched views of neighboring points from a magnificent 10,839 feet.

 Jarbidge is also known for its premier fishing, as it’s the only place in the state of Nevada to nab the esteemed Bull Trout.
 Visitors can fish Jarbidge River right from the town of Jarbidge itself, or dive into the remote backcountry for a true back-to-nature experience.
 For additional fishing options, the Little Salmon River and its many tributaries are excellent for regularly hooking Rainbow and Brown Trout up to four pounds.